samsaara/agentic_job_search/README.md

 ## How It Works

-1. Given a list of organizations, it scrapes job listings and stores them locally under [src/scrape/crawl](src/scrape/crawl).
+1. Given a list of organizations, it scrapes job listings async and stores them locally under [src/scrape/crawl](src/scrape/crawl).
-   - This part is async and can optionally be run only once (but it's recommended to run frequently as listings get updated often).
    - This is also done regardless of the approach (See [***Programmatic Job Search***](#programmatic-job-search) below)
 2. Use an agent to read the scraped content and extract job info related to your topic of interest from those blobs of text.
-   - Since our use case is not that complex, we only have one agent and one task which can be run async too.
+   - Option to run either synchronously or asynchronously.
    - You can use an LLM from a cloud provider that you have access to or that is running locally with ***ollama***.
 3. Store extracted job information for each organization under [src/scrape/jobs/](src/scrape/jobs/) as `jobs_<org>.json` and generate a final report as `final_jobs_report_<time>.json`
    - You can add your own logic to tweak this further!
 Read these from pandas for further analysis or convert to markdown etc.